ErickSimoes/Quito/README.md

-# Silly Game I
+# Quito

-A silly game about quickly clicking a circle
+A silly game about killing mosquitoes